Moduli space of $J$-holomorphic subvarieties: -holomorphic subvarieties

 \subsection{Almost K\"ahler Hodge conjecture}

 Let $X$ be a non-singular complex projective manifold.
 The (integral) Hodge conjecture asks whether every class in $H^{2k}(X, \mathbb Q)\cap H^{k, k}(X)$ (resp. $H^{2k}(X, \mathbb Z)\cap H^{k, k}(X)$) is a linear combination with rational (resp. integral) coefficients of the cohomology classes of complex subvarieties of $X$.
-The integral Hodge conjecture, which was Hodge's original conjecture, is known to be false in general.
-However, when $\dim_{\mathbb C}X\le 3$, the statement is true and follows from Lefschetz theorem on $(1, 1)$ classes.
+When $\dim_{\mathbb C}X\le 3$, Hodge conjecture is known to be true and follows from Lefschetz theorem on $(1, 1)$ classes.
+The integral Hodge conjecture, which was Hodge's original conjecture, is known to be false for some projective $3$-folds.

 In this subsection, we will show an amusing result, which basically says that the integral Hodge conjecture, or Lefschetz theorem on $(1, 1)$ classes, is true for almost K\"ahler $4$-manifolds of $b^+=1$.